rihards/pieshelf/README.md

 ### Usage

-To generate a gallery type `php pieshelf.php --input=<directory with images> --output=<directory where the gallery should be generated>`
+To generate a gallery type:

+`php pieshelf.php --input=<directory with images> --output=<directory where the gallery should be generated>`

 ### Optional Parameters